YaoGroup/DIFFICE_jax/tutorial/README.md

 ## Code description
 ### `IceShelf2D_forward.mph`  (in the `COMSOL` folder)

-The COMSOL file `.mph` in the `COMSOL` folder solves the governing equations with the boundary conditions and given viscosity as described above.
+A COMSOL file `.mph` in the `COMSOL` folder solves the governing equations with the boundary conditions and given viscosity as described above.
 Users need to have the basic COMSOL software (no extra Module required) with version >= 5.6 to open the file.
 Users are free to change the domain size, geometry, boundary conditions, and given viscosity profile in the COMSOL file to